-COVID-19 Messaging & FAQ’s

-Key Message
+Galveston Beach FAQ’s From The Galveston Convention & Visitor’s Bureau March 29, 2020

 Galveston’s beaches are currently closed to visitors and residents.
 The island is abiding by the recommendations of health and government officials to combat COVID-19 and is committed to welcoming visitors back this summer – as soon as it is safe to do so.
 For updates, visit galveston.com.

-Frequently Asked Questions

 Are the beaches in Galveston open?

 For the safety of our residents, health care workers, first responders, and visitors, the City of Galveston closed the beaches on March 29.
-The beach closures and other directives, including a stay at home order, will likely remain in effect until health officials deem it safe to reopen.
+The beach closures and other directives, including a stay at home order, will likely remain in effect until the orders expire or are cancelled.
 As difficult as it is to close beaches, these initiatives are our best efforts to help flatten the curve and stop the spread of COVID-19 in our community.
 We look forward to welcoming you back to the beach as soon as these orders are lifted.

 Can I visit the beach if I am a Galveston resident?